Evidence of a CP broken deconfined phase in 4D SU(2) Yang-Mills theory at $\theta =\pi$ from imaginary $\theta$ simulations: Simulation results

 The result of $T_{\mathrm{dec}}(i\tilde{\theta})/T_{\mathrm{c}}$ is plotted in figure~\ref{fig:T_dec} against $(\theta/\pi)^2=-(\tilde{\theta}/\pi)^2$.
 Since the deconfining temperature is invariant under the CP transformation $\theta\rightarrow-\theta$, it should be an even function of $\theta$.
 Here we fit our results for the deconfining temperature to

-which yields\footnote{In the SU(3) case, it is found that the coefficient $c_2$ in the first ansatz is positive as well \cite{DElia:2012pvq, DElia:2013uaf, Otake:2022bcq, Borsanyi:2022fub}.
-The fact that we obtain $c_0 \neq 1$ is not a contradiction since $T_{\rm c}$ represents the deconfining temperature in the continuum limit, whereas $T_{\rm dec}(\theta)$ is obtained at finite lattice spacing.} $c_0=1.0183(16)$, $c_2=0.225(12)$.
+which yields\footnote{In the SU(3) case, it is found that the coefficient $c_2$ in the first ansatz is positive as well \cite{Anber:2013sga, DElia:2013uaf, Otake:2022bcq, Borsanyi:2022fub}.} $c_0=1.0183(16)$, $c_2=0.225(12)$.
 The result of the fit is shown in figure~\ref{fig:T_dec}, where we also extend the fitting function to the real $\theta$ region.
+Note that the vertical intercept of the fitting line being $c_0 \neq 1$ is not a contradiction since $T_{\rm c}$ represents the deconfining temperature in the continuum limit, whereas $T_{\rm dec}(\theta)$ is obtained at finite lattice spacing.
 While the prediction for the deconfining temperature $T_{\mathrm{dec}}(\theta)/T_{\mathrm{c}}$ in the real $\theta$ region depends much on the ansatz, we may safely conclude that $T_{\mathrm{dec}}(\theta) < T_{\mathrm{c}}$.

+Having identified the deconfining phase transition line in the imaginary $\theta$ region, we can discuss how it affects the $\tilde{\theta}$ dependence of the topological charge density $\Braket{Q}_{i\tilde{\theta}}/V_{\rm s}$ after the infinite volume extrapolation.
+Let us focus on the bottom two plots in figure~\ref{fig:fitting}.
+From figure~\ref{fig:T_dec}, we find that the critical $\tilde{\theta}$ at which the deconfining phase transition occurs is $\tilde{\theta}_{\rm c}/\pi= 0.32(2)$ and $\tilde{\theta}_{\rm c}/\pi= 0.60(2)$, respectively, for $T/T_{\rm c}=1.04$ and $T/T_{\rm c}=1.10$.
+In fact, we do see some deviation from the fitting curve around $\tilde{\theta} = \tilde{\theta}_{\rm c}$, which might be due to the deconfining phase transition.
+Despite this subtlety, we find that the data points are nicely fitted to the analytic functions \eqref{g-fitting} and \eqref{h-fitting}.
+Therefore our basic assumption that $\Braket{Q}_{\theta}$ is not only continuous but also analytic across the deconfining phase transition seems to be valid to good accuracy at least in the imaginary $\theta$ region.